a-nord/Progressive-Web-Applications/README.md

 <!-- Add screenshots using the following format: -->
 <!-- ![Screenshot alt description](directPathOfScreenshots) -->

-This project was built using Webpack, Babel, and CodeMirror to create a progressive web app text editor themed around cats
+This project was built using Webpack, Babel, and CodeMirror to create a progressive web app text editor themed around flowers

 ### Built With